When is the Plan Selection Process in SOLUS?

 - BCHM: You will be pre-loaded to your course courses.

 - LISC: You will receive an email with a google document for you to pre-select your 4th year courses.
-This happens in June.
+We hope this will happen in June.
 We will ask for ALL pertinent information at that time.
 Once courses have been assigned they will be pre-loaded.

 SUB-PLANS.
 I haven’t declared my sub-plan.
 When do I do it?